-A Short History of Kriya Yoga
+A Short History of Kriya Yoga Meditation

 These texts were originally composed in Sanskrit.
 In early days we did not have printing presses.
 Because of this, Sanskrit stanzas are highly compressed making it relatively easier to memorize or commit to parchment by hand.
 The compression together with the nature of the subject make it difficult to decipher the true meaning.
 However as a person deepens his or her meditation, true understanding slips out from in between the words and lines.

-In addition to religious scripture, we also have mythology.
+In addition to Vedic texts, we also have mythology.
 Mythological tales are an easier, but less precise way for societies to preserve and communicate spiritual knowledge.
 Some dismiss it as fantasy.
 But often historical events are interwoven with spiritual truths.
 For example in the epic Mahabharata, the blind king Dhritarashtra represents the blind mind.
 Our mind is constantly preoccupied with data feeds from the five senses and it’s own machinations.
 It is therefore blind to the nature of true existence, hence the “blind king/mind”.
 Thus the mythological tale of the Mahabharata is symbolic of our internal Mahabharata.

-Beyond India and Hindu scripts, there are symbolic references in all the major traditions, in paintings, descriptions, sculpture and religious practice.
+Beyond India and Vedic scripts, there are symbolic references in all the major traditions, in paintings, descriptions, sculpture and religious practice.
 During learning and practice we do not refer to these however.
 First of all there are too many and secondly, students of Kriya discover these for themselves as they progress in their practice.
 These intermediate “aha” moments are necessary validation that they are on the right track, but they are not necessary for learning and practice.
-Were they to be described, then the future “aha” moment could be contaminated by doubts – “did I make this connection because I read about it? or did I imagine it?”.
+Were they to be described, then the future “aha” moment could be contaminated by doubts – “did I make this connection because I heard about it? or did I imagine it?”.

-In the last couple of hundred years, the teaching of Kriya Yoga Meditation has been revitalized and made available outside India through the efforts of realized Yogi’s Babaji, Lahiri Mahasaya, Sri Yukteswar and Paramahansa Yogananda.
+In the last couple of hundred years, the teaching of Kriya Yoga Meditation has been revitalized and made available outside India through the efforts of realized Yogi’s, Babaji, Lahiri Mahasaya, Sri Yukteswar and Paramahansa Yogananda.